franciscoxhernandez/franciscoxhernandez/README.md

 I'm a curious engineer, researcher, and problem-solver currently transitioning into the world of **AI and Cloud Engineering**.

 - 🧠 **PhD Researcher** at TU Chemnitz, exploring how telepresence robots can enhance remote collaboration and digital work
-- 🌩️ **AI & Cloud Engineering Fellow** @ Masterschool – building full-stack apps, APIs, and machine learning tools
+- 🌩️ **AI & Cloud Engineering Fellow** @ Masterschool – learning how to building full-stack apps, APIs, machine learning tools and cloud applications
 - 🤖 I love merging **human factors**, **robotics**, and **software engineering**
 - 🔧 Former **automotive engineer** and logistics planner — now reprogramming myself one Python script at a time
-- 💬 Ask me about: Python, SQL, APIs, research, productivity tools, or how to build a robot that joins Zoom calls
+- 💬 Ask me about: Python, SQL, APIs, research, productivity tools, or how to improve online and hybrid meetings
 - ⚡ Fun fact: I'm an automotive engineer without a car 🚲

 ---

 ## 🚀 Projects I'm proud of

-- 🕹️ [**Time Traveller Game**](https://github.com/yourusername/time-traveller-game): A multiplayer trivia game that fetches live facts from Wikipedia and tests your history knowledge
+- 🕹️ [**Time Traveller Game**](https://github.com/yourusername/time-traveller-game): Result of my first hackathon is a multiplayer trivia game that fetches live facts from Wikipedia and tests your history knowledge.

+---

+## 🎓 Glimpse about my research

 - 📊 Mental Health Check Tool (based on WHO guidelines): Co-developed to improve digital well-being in remote workplaces()
 - 📡 [**From Pixels to Presence**](https://industry-science.com/en/articles/from-pixels-to-presence): Telepresence robots (TPR) support the ongoing digital change in work and leisure amid climate and societal change.
 - [**Can I Show You Something?
 Expanding the Capabilities of a Telepresence Robot with a Laser Pointer**](https://link.springer.com/chapter/10.1007/978-3-031-92980-9_16): Research on  enhancing telepresence robots with laser pointers for remote collaboration